7 Facts About CO2 And Why It Comes Out Of The Exhaust.

 The absolute amount of diesel consumed is often not known.

-In these cases you can take the distance-related fuel consumption in liters per 100 km, multiply it by the CO2 value in kg or g and divide by the payload in tons times 100.
+In these cases, you can take the distance-related fuel consumption in liters per 100 km, multiply it by the CO2 value in kg or g, and divide it by the payload in tons times 100.
 You then get the CO2 value in kg / tkm or in g / tkm .
+(There is a separate article explaining the calculation of different fuel consumption types).

 For this approach, the fuel consumption must be determined correctly.
 We will take a close look at that in my blog.